IdentityModel/Documentation/docs/aspnetcore/web.rst

     services.AddAccessTokenManagement();

-To interact with with the underlying services, this library adds two extension methods for ``HttpContext``:
+To interact with the underlying services, this library adds two extension methods for ``HttpContext``:

 - ``GetUserAccessTokenAsync`` - retrieves current access token for user and refreshes it if it is expired (or expiring soon - can be configured)
 - ``RevokeUserRefreshTokenAsync`` - revokes the refresh token when it is not needed anymore